In our Behind the Shop series, we take a closer look into the people that have been building your favorite online stores.

 The ecommerce and online shopping revolution rages on.
 We usually only encounter the storefronts, so we asked ourselves: who are the storebuilders behind the scenes?
 And what can they teach us about building the perfect online store?

-Hi Ian!
-Please could you tell us a little bit about yourself?
+Hi Gary!
+Please tell us a little bit about yourself?

-What’s the biggest challenge you struggled with recently as an ecommerce consultant?
+What’s the biggest agency challenge you struggled with recently?

 And what steps did you take to overcome this challenge?

-More about Retention.
+More about Underwaterpistol.
 Why do people come to your service and how can you help them?

 Can you suggest 2-3 people from your own extensive Shopify network every agency owner and merchant should follow for inspiration?
 And why these people in particular?